ehzawad/custom-instructions.md/README.md

 # custom-instructions.md
 Custom Instructions for GPT-4

-### It is possible to reinforce or negate during the conversation, just be thoughtful and watchful too!
+### It is possible to reinforce or negate custom instructions during the conversation, just be thoughtful and watchful too!